vmunoz82/sudoku-challenge/README.md

 The first step for develop this solver is to define our device, it must accept a complete or incomplete Sudoku set and tell us if it meets the whole set of rules, in fact, the device is nothing more than a Sudoku checker (not a solver).

-For that we need to create 81 inputs, each one named as *A1* to *I9* as in the grids described above, if we want to see them in the simulated waveforms we need to instantiate the variables as members of our class, to do it within Python in a dynamic form we can use the `__dict__` dictionary, but there is a catch: nMigen don't auto-recognize the name of the member when they are defined in a dynamic form, so you need to use the `name` attribute of `Signal()`.
+For that we need to create 81 inputs, each one named as *A1* to *I9* as in the grids described above, if we want to see them in the simulated waveforms we need to instantiate the variables as members of our class, to do it within Python in a dynamic form we can use the `__dict__` dictionary, but there is a catch: Amaranth HDL don't auto-recognize the name of the member when they are defined in a dynamic form, so you need to use the `name` attribute of `Signal()`.

 This code will do the job: